-with Big League Productions while simultaneously teaching an online Intro to Film course for Troy University, until the tour was unfortunately was cut short due to COVID-19.
-However, she is thrilled to announce that she has joined the team at Coker University as a Visiting Assistant Professor of Acting teaching Acting I, Acting IV, Movement, The Theatre Professional, and Film Criticism as well as directing "All in the Timing' by David Ives in the Fall and the musical "Little Women" in the Spring.
+with Big League Productions until the tour was unfortunately was cut short due to COVID-19.
+However, she has since joined the team at Coker University as an Assistant Professor of Theatre teaching Acting I - IV, Movement, Voice & Diction, Directing, Script Analysis, The Theatre Professional, and Film Criticism as well as directing All in the Timing

 As an actor, she follows two quotes, "Acting is living truthfully in imaginary circumstances"~ Sanford Meisner and "There is no Art without Joy"~ Michael Chekhov.
 While most of her early work was primarily in musicals, after moving to NYC in 2010 she branched into Shakespeare and film.
 She has played mandolin for over 10 years, and enjoys the challenge of bringing each unique character to life.

 As a director, she encourages collaborative storytelling between cast and designers in both classical and contemporary styles.
 From blackbox page-to-stage small projects to mainstage musicals, she believes theatre as an art form is essential to humanity and every story gives both the audience and the artist an opportunity to grow.

-As a professor, she strives to create a safe environment where her students feel free to risk while discovering and acting on their impulses.
+As a professor, she strives to create a brave environment where her students feel free to risk while discovering and acting on their impulses.
 She has taught many courses (Acting, Movement, The Business of Acting, etc.) at several universities (Troy University, Marietta College, Kennesaw State University).
 She has presented several workshops at SETC and received a faculty development grant for 2 consecutive years for her work in Michael Chekhov.
 She has been both a season director and assistant director of plays and musicals, as well as having served as the Stage Combat and Intimacy Director for many shows.